Skip to main content

 • Partnership: Viewing the person as being an expert on their own lives and that you are partnering with them.

-• Acceptance: Remaining open to where the person is at in the change process and appreciating them as a unique human being.
+• Acceptance: Remaining open to where the person is in the change process and appreciating them as a unique human being.

 • Collaboration: You are doing your best to demonstrate that you value the person’s own ideas and are interested in what they have to say.